 I've just returned from my second trip to Ireland - I traveled there exactly two years ago and I wrote about that trip here .
 Just as before, I find myself completely charmed, truly inspired, and more than a bit smitten.

 I visited several gardens including: The walled Victorian Garden at Kylemore Abbey.
 The contemplative Japanese Garden in Killdare.
-And The National Botanic Gardens in Dublin where they are practicing permaculture, raising honeybees, and breeding orchids from seed.
+And The National Botanic Gardens in Dublin, where they are practicing permaculture, raising honeybees, and breeding orchids from seed.

 I hiked to Torc Waterfall in my beloved Killarney National Park.
 Walked a small bit of the rugged Burren Trail at the Cliffs of Moher.
-And climbed to the top of the highest cliff in all of Ireland- Slieve League where I was stunned silent and moved to tears by the sheer magnificence of it all.
+And climbed to the top of the highest cliff in all of Ireland--Slieve League--where I was stunned silent and moved to tears by the sheer magnificence of it all.

 I contemplated St. Kevin's solitude at the monastic ruins of Glendalough.
-I returned to two of my favorite towns - Killarney and Killkenny.
+I returned to two of my favorite towns - Killarney and Kilkenny.
 I visited Galway, Connemara, and the Dingle Peninsula for the first time.
 I swooned in the Church at Drumcliff as I listened to the loveliest little lady speak of Yeats country and "...clouds like tattered lace."